merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

  CORE_CORE REPULSION  =     9.157115983
  TOTAL ENERGY         =   -76.026199750

-Finally, we find timing information of the calcualtion.
+Finally, we find timing information of the calculation.

 The output of a DFT energy calculation is very similar to that of HF, however, with a couple of exceptions.
 In the job information section, we can find information about density functional being used.
 If the functional